 I mention this process to explain the significance of the most famous and most beautiful piece of King Tut’s treasure collection, which nearly anyone who’s seen anything about Egypt has surely seen – his funeral mask.
 That one object defines Egypt in the minds of nearly everyone on the planet and is on display at the center of this upstairs back room in the Egyptian Museum.

-Except on very rare occasions when it’s taken out for cleaning or touring, King Tut’s solid gold funeral mask always on display.
-It’s very rare for Egypt to let high value artifacts leave the country to tour, and extremely rare for this one artifact to be included among what does go on tour, so you shouldn’t have to worry about that.
+Except on very rare occasions when it’s taken out for cleaning or touring, King Tut’s solid gold funeral mask is always on display.
+It’s very rare for Egypt to let high-value artifacts leave the country to tour, and extremely rare for this one artifact to be included among what does go on tour, so you shouldn’t have to worry about that.
 I think I’ve only been there one time when it was out for cleaning too, so generally you shouldn’t worry about that either.
-It’s almost always there, and it’s always an incredible site to behold.
+It’s almost always there, and it’s always an incredible sight to behold.

 The crowds in the museum and within this key treasure room ebb and flow, so if you’re there and too many people are crowded around King Tut’s burial mask, give it 30 minutes or so and come back to this room later.
 I’ve been there when dozens are hovering, and I’ve had it all to myself on several occasions too.

 The second most visited major collection in the Egyptian Museum is the mummy collection, or the mummy room.
 There is an extra ticket that you have to buy inside of the museum building to enter this room, but it really is worth it to splurge on the cheap cost of this additional special exhibit.
 This room is a little more modern too, mainly because they have to create special conditions inside the room to help preserve these royal bodies now that they’re not fully mummified and buried in their sealed arid desert tombs anymore.